-Born in Singapore in 1964, Chan Joon Yee was a very prolific writer in the 1990s.
+Born in Singapore in 1964, Chan Joon Yee was a very prolific self-taught writer in the 1990s.
 He has written 2 novels and translated one Chinese travelogue.
-His shorter pieces which included poems, short stories, book reviews, celebrity interviews, advice columns and advertorials, were featured in newspapers, magazines and some trade publications.
+His shorter pieces which included poems, short stories, book reviews, celebrity interviews, travel articles, advice columns and advertorials, were featured in newspapers, magazines and some trade publications.
 He has also done ghostwriting for business people who needed to make light-hearted speeches or engaging presentations.

+After accumulating a further 20 years of life experiences since his last novel was published in 1993, Chan made a comeback in 2013 with a collection of short stories entitled Spellbound in Chiangmai.
 Chan Joon Yee first visited Thailand as an army boy in 1984.
 The Land of Smiles fascinated him for many years, but like many foreigners who have tried to settle here, his feelings have matured from infatuation to healthy cynicism.
 Spellbound In Chiangmai is a work of fiction inspired by his many puzzling encounters in the Land of Smiles.

 His upcoming books will mostly be on Kindle.
-Older blog entries are archived and published on Kindle under the Red Dot Rants series.
+Older blog entries here are archived and published on Kindle under the Red Dot Rants series.

 Dewdrop Notes is a bridge between author and reader.
-Through this blog, the author hopes to share his views on the arts, our education and various social issues.
+Through this blog, the author hopes to share his views on the arts, Asian history, our education system and various social issues.

 Enjoy Dewdrop Notes and share it with your friends.